YuukanOO/uniformcss.com/glossary-2/background/background-position.md

 ### Basic Usage

-The `align-content` property sets the distribution of space between and around content items along a flexbox's cross-axis or a grid's block axis.
+The `background-position` property controls the position of a background image

 | Class Name              | Property                       |
 | ----------------------- | ------------------------------ |